“You’re pissing in the wind.” A saying my old man would tell me.

 The debate should be around if university is the right place to learn the chosen craft.

 Education is a necessity.
 It’s an investment.
 It’s key to fighting ignorance and intolerance.

 Education shouldn’t be a commodity.
 But we must be realistic about how to fund it.
 ‘Free,’ means the taxpayer still must pay.
 It also means SNCs will have to reappear – limiting the number of students who can go.

 If we’re ever going to have a sensible conversation or solution around funding education, then we need to think bigger:

 - Manage Expectations.
 Be honest about what students need to have.
 What they will experience.
 Whether it’s right for them.
 Think longer term.
 Manage students’ expectations better, earlier in the cycle.
 Stop dropping grade entry tariffs.
-For their wellbeing, and your reputation.
-That doesn’t mean they can’t/don’t come back later (postgraduate).
+For their well-being, and your reputation.
+That doesn’t mean they can’t/don’t come back later (for postgraduate study).

 - Define the pathways and roles for ALL education providers.
 FE and HE.
 Differentiate.
 Stop blurring the lines.
 Create clear choices for students.
 Keep it simple.
 Ensure students at primary and secondary schools know ALL options available to them.
 It must be right for them.

 - Fucking fund it!
 At all levels.
 Bring back impartial services like Connexions.
 Invest in the future.
 If you play around with the fees, and want universities to be STEM orientated, make sure there’s appropriate funding.
 Including for the Arts and humanities.
 In FE colleges or other settings.
 Keep that incentive.
 Make the pathways viable.
 We cannot afford to lose a £10.8 billion contribution to our economy.
 They’re essential.
 Ignorance is futile.

 Of course, all of this is irrelevant, if the end goal is simply, consolidation.
 The purpose of the ‘iceberg.’
 It happened in FE.